Money Tip #100 – The dangers of chasing the best savings rates

 Furthermore, ensure that you don’t hold more than £85,000 (or £170,000 for joint accounts) with each registered institution if you want all your savings covered under the FSCS.
 Some banking groups are treated as one entity despite you holding accounts with different brands within their organisation. (again read Money tip #99).
 Indiscriminately switching could cost you if the banking sector faces another meltdown.

 Sometimes, particularly if very large sums are involved, it is difficult to keep your various accounts within the FSCS limits.
-In these instances it pays to consider an institutions credit worthiness before parting with your cash.
-See our post How safe is your bank? which deals with this issue for UK banks and building societies.
+In these instances it pays to consider an institutions credit worthiness before parting with your cash (here's how to check a bank's credit worthiness).

 Finally, ask yourself the question, why is this institution offering such a good interest rate?
 It is likely that they are desperate for your money and have to offer eye-catching rates to persuade investors to part with their cash.
 Shortly before Iceland’s Kaupthing bank collapsed they were offering market leading rates.
 Any investor who jumped in with both feet got a nasty shock.

 So the moral of the story is that every financial decision, no matter how seemingly simple, should be given the necessary care and attention.

 Do you need financial advice?
 An independent financial adviser can show you how to make the most of your money.